Language: the food of understanding

 With uninspired monotony, many European politicians talk of integration as the key to solving the social tensions that have arisen in European cities.
 In their view, the friction caused by immigration can be reduced or eliminated by providing (or imposing) classes for immigrants, telling them to study and abide by local cultural customs and ensuring a carefully managed ethnic blend in public schools.
 However, such a top-down approach, with the onus on the immigrant to do all the work can only go so far.

 An immigrant made to feel unwelcome by the native population is hardly likely to have the desire – or even the chance – to cross cultural barriers, build relationships and integrate into that society.
 Discrimination in the labour market compounds the problem.
-Regardless of what and national anti-discrimination laws dictate, it is undeniable that in much, if not all of Europe, someone called Mohammed or Hassan usually has a harder time getting a job in the same conditions as someone named John, Manuel or Hans.
+Regardless of what EU and national anti-discrimination laws dictate, it is undeniable that in much, if not all of Europe, someone called Mohammed or Hassan usually has a harder time getting a job in the same conditions as someone named John, Manuel or Hans.

 It is, therefore, understandable that the North African and Middle Eastern immigrants who come to Europe tend to cluster among themselves.
 Many never move out of usually low-income neighbourhoods where they feel comfortable surrounded by their compatriots and co-religionists.
 Hence the Kreuzberg district of Berlin is known as ‘Little Turkey’, Brussels’ Molenbeek area boasts 21 mosques for a population of less than 80,000 and Lavapiés in Madrid has become synonymous with kebabs, cafes and Halal butchers.